-A wallet address cannot compromise access to your account, even if provided to a malicious party.
+A public wallet address cannot compromise access to your account, even if provided to a malicious party.
 However, by revealing your wallet address to the wrong actor, you are exposing your privacy and the funds you own.
 You are also giving a malicious actor a way to receive and potentially send you spam and even malicious tokens and NFTs.
 Always make sure you only share your wallet address with legitimate actors.

 Can I obtain the list of all the wallet addresses i have ever used?